marko-knoebl/slides/sections/react-graphql/10-overview-en.md

 ## GraphQL

-Can be used to talk to:
+Can be used for an API that can in turn talk to:

-- APIs
+- other APIs
 - databases

-Is often used as a common interface for multiple data sources

 ## GraphQL vs REST

-GraphQL aims to be more _flexible_ and _efficient_ than REST.

-GraphQL: one endpoint that can be used for any query
+### Advantages of REST

+- _widely used_
+- _simpler_

+### Advantages of GraphQL

+- _more flexible_
+- _more efficient_

+## Advantages of GraphQL

+_Flexibility_ of GraphQL:

+can describe complex tasks - the server-side API does not have to be adjusted for new use cases

+_Efficiency_ of GraphQL:

+client can request exactly the data it needs in a single request

+[Video: GraphQL is the better REST](https://www.howtographql.com/basics/1-graphql-is-the-better-rest/)

+## Differences between GraphQL and REST

-REST: multiple endpoints that must be created for each type of query
+REST: endpoint (e.g. `/todos`) and method (e.g. `PUT`) are part of the API; a separate endpoint is needed for each type of query

+GraphQL: single endpoint (e.g. `/api`), all requests are POST requests

+## Differences between GraphQL and REST

+REST: complex cases require multiple HTTP requests

+GraphQL: data are fetched via a single HTTP request

+## Differences between GraphQL and REST

+REST: Each endpoint always returns the same set of object fields

 GraphQL: the client can request exactly the objects and fields it needs

-GraphQL: data is fetched within _one_ single HTTP request

-[Video: GraphQL is the better REST](https://www.howtographql.com/basics/1-graphql-is-the-better-rest/)

-## GraphQL vs SQL

-SQL: relational database

-GraphQL: graph database (makes "joins" easier)

-OpenCRUD: GraphQL dialect that maps to standard SQL

 ## Use cases